5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 - Ivy Bridge
 - Haswell/Broadwell
 - Skylake (to continue using SMBIOS `iMac17,1` on macOS 13+).
 Requires additional [iGPU spoof](https://github.com/5T33Z0/OC-Little-Translated/tree/main/11_Graphics/iGPU/Skylake_Spoofing_macOS13) so the Intel HD 530 can be used.
+- Kaby Lake (required for intstalling/booting macOS 26)
+- Coffee Lake (required for installing/booting macOS 26)

 > [!NOTE]
 >
-> 7th to 10 Gen Intel Core CPUs don't need this spoof (yet) since they are still supported by macOS.
+> 10 Gen Intel Core CPUs don't need this spoof since they are still supported by macOS 26 Tahoe.

 ## Use Cases
 1. **Installing macOS 11.3+** on systems with unsupported CPUs and SMBIOSes/Board-IDs